giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 __Note__:You can read more about app platform configuration [here]({{< relref "/vintage/getting-started/app-platform/app-configuration" >}}).

-## Step 5: Deleting the hello-world app
+## Step 5: Deleting the hello-world app and ingress-nginx controller

-The deletion of an app is as simple as creating it.
-You can delete the app by running:
+The deletion of an app is as simple as creating it:

 ```nohighlight
 kubectl delete -f hello-world.yaml

 kubectl delete -f ingress-nginx.yaml
 ```